siddhartha-gadgil/topology-2021/content/assignments/_index.md

 title: Assignments
 ---

-Assignments will be posted roughly once in two weeks.
+Assignments will be posted roughly once a week.